YukioArie/javascript-busu/README.md

 # Javascript-busu
-A few javascript functions used in the busú app
+A few javascript functions for the busú app